tromey/emacs-ffi/README.md

   arguments as were in ARG-TYPES.
 (While there is internal support for varargs functions, it is not exposed by `define-ffi-function`.)

+* `(ffi-make-closure CIF FUNCTION)`.
+Make a C pointer to the Lisp function.
+This pointer can then be passed to C functions that need a pointer-to-function argument, and FUNCTION will be called with whatever arguments are passed in.

+  CIF is a CIF as returned by `ffi--prep-cif`.
+It describes the function's type (as needed by C).

+  This returns a cons of the form `(HOLDER .
+POINTER)`.
+HOLDER is an object that must be kept alive as long as the pointer is needed.
+  POINTER is the pointer-to-function.
+(This approach is a bit weird but needs some changes to the module API before it can be improved.)

 * `(ffi-get-c-string POINTER)`.
 Assume the pointer points to a C string, and return a Lisp string with those contents.